-- 1. The supervisor/principal gives a verbal warning or direction to the employee. - 2.
-A second verbal warning will be given, and a letter will be written to the employee.
+- 1. The supervisor/principal gives a verbal warning or direction to the employee.
+A follow-up email or letter should be sent to the employee to summarize the meeting. - 2.
+A second verbal warning will be given, and a letter will be written to the employee, which should include a description of the problem and specific expectations for future job performance.
 A copy of the letter will be forwarded to the Human Resources Department. - 3.
 A performance improvement plan may be required. - 4.
 The Human Resources Department will meet with the employee and the supervisor if deemed appropriate. - 5.
-If performance does not improve, employee will be recommended for dismissal
+If performance does not improve, the employee may be recommended for dismissal.